pakinsa/DevOps_Project/04.LEMP_stack/Readme.md

     Let's create the PHP script that will connect to MySQL and query for content.
-Creating a new PHP file in your custom web root directory using your preferred editor.
-We’ll use nano for that:
+Creating a new PHP file in the custom web root directory using nano editor:

     ```sudo nano /var/www/lempguru.com/todo_list.php```   // create a php file with mysql commands to test that data can be fetched successfully

     ![alt_text](./img/8c.phpsriptmysql.png)

     Let's test <http://3.81.129.142/todo_list.php>

     Encountered  a strange error, due to the use of php 7.4 verison, apache was the default web server.
-    Therefore I encountered the following error
+    Therefore I encountered the following .
     ![alt_text](./img/8d.error1.png)
     ![alt_text](./img/8e.error2.png)

     To stop this error
     ```sudo /etc/init.d/apache2 stop```   //stop the apache server

     ```sudo systemctl restart nginx```    //and restart the nginx
     ![alt_text](./img/8f.stopapacheerror.png)

+    Let's test again
     <http://3.81.129.142/todo_list.php>
     ![alt_text](./img/8g.mysqlphpworks.png)